Unit 3 - Practice Quiz

 C. All points are classified as noise points.

-D. All points are classified as border points, and there are no core points.
+D. All points are classified as core points; there are absolutely no border points or noise points.

 54 Suppose you have a dataset with dense data points in .
 You require a clustering algorithm that can theoretically operate within or memory and time limits.
 Which of the following approaches is most feasible without utilizing severe dataset subsampling?